Good Night (Beatles song): Reception

-Covers and other uses
+Other recordings and uses

-The song has been covered by several artists, including the Carpenters, Kenny Loggins (feat.
+The song has been recorded by several performers, including the Carpenters, Kenny Loggins (feat.
 Alison Krauss), Kidsongs, Linda Ronstadt, Noni Hazlehurst, and Manhattan Transfer.
 Barbra Streisand recorded it in 1969 for her album What About Today?
 In 2006, Cirque du Soleil included a version in their Beatles-themed production Love.
 Ekkehard Ehlers's track "Plays John Cassavetes 2" (on his 2002 album, Plays) is built from a 6-second instrumental sample from the song.